These are the rules for being safe using a Windows computer in 2013.

 If a web site brings something up on your screen that might be malware, turn your computer off with the power button.
 Get your hands off the mouse and do not click on “OK,” “Cancel,” or the X in the upper right corner!
 Anything that you click might lower the defenses on the computer and install malware.

-Antivirus software & UAC will not always protect you against malware if you click OK at the wrong time.
-The bad guys are liars.
-They will say anything to get past your defenses, without conscience or remorse.
+Antivirus software will not protect you against malware if you click OK at the wrong time.
 Use your common sense.
 Read and think before you click OK.

-- Follow links with carefree abandon to and from legitimate sites, but don’t click on links that arrive in spam e-mail, instant messages, web forums, or IRC chats, or that start from an untrustworthy web site.
+- Follow links to and from legitimate sites, but don’t click on links that arrive in spam e-mail, instant messages, or that start from an untrustworthy web site.

 - Don’t click on links in email messages unless you deeply trust the judgment of the person who sent the message.